apparebit/prettypretty/docs/src/overview/integration.md

  2. Some of the differences between terminal colors are not just differences of representation but rather radically different conceptualizations of color.
     In particular, ANSI colors have no intrinsic color values.
-On top of that, the default colors are also context-sensitive and hence are of limited use.
+On top of that, the default colors are also context-sensitive and hence of limited use.
  3. There are huge differences in the number of available colors: 16 ANSI colors versus 256 indexed colors versus 16 million true colors.
 Curiously, the bigger difference when it comes to translating colors is not the one from 16